x1ao4/desktop-skipper-for-plex/README.md

 [preferences]
 # Set the duration of the auto play countdown time, range from 1 to 8 seconds, supports decimals
 countdown_seconds = 1.5
-# Set which users’ playback DSP applies to, format as UserA;UserB;UserC.
+# Set which users’ playback DSP applies to, format as Username1;Username2;Username3.
 Leave blank to apply to all users
 users = UserA;UserB;UserC
 ```
 After connecting to your server, DSP will monitor all playback sessions on the server in real-time and filter out playback sessions on Plex for Windows/Mac.
 When the playback reaches the intro or credits markers (if present), DSP simulates pressing the `Enter` key to skip the markers.
 After the video ends, DSP waits for the set countdown duration and simulates pressing the `Space` key to auto-play the next item (provided the auto-play feature is enabled).